Weak and semi normalization in real algebraic geometry: Preliminaries on real algebraic varieties

 5mm

-For an irreducible real algebraic set $X\subset \R^n$, we say that $X$ is geometrically normal if the associated complex algebraic set $X_{\C}$ is normal.
+For a real algebraic set $X\subset \R^n$, we say that $X$ is geometrically normal if the associated complex algebraic set $X_{\C}$ is normal.
 It is well known that $X$ is normal if and only if $X$ is geometrically normal.
-Note also that, if the normality of $X$ implies that the ring of regular functions on $X$ is integrally closed, the converse is not true in general.
-For more about the integral closure of the ring of regular function on a real algebraic set, we refer to \cite{FMQ-futur}.
+Note that, if the normality of $X$ implies that the ring of regular functions on $X$ is integrally closed, the converse is not true in general.
+Note also that biregular real varieties have biregular normalizations \cite[page 75]{BCR}.
+For more about the integral closure of the ring of regular functions on a real algebraic set, we refer to \cite{FMQ-futur}.